sympy/sympy/doc/src/tutorial/intro.rst

 modules for plotting, printing (like 2D pretty printed output of math formulas, or `\LaTeX`), code generation, physics, statistics, combinatorics, number theory, geometry, logic, and more.
-Here is a small sampling of the sort of symbolic power SymPy is capable of, to whet your appetite.
+Here is a small sampling of the sort of symbolic power SymPy is capable of, to wet your appetite.

  >>> from sympy import *
  >>> x, t, z, nu = symbols('x t z nu')